Investment Opportunity

 Who is MCF Energy?

-MCF Energy (TSXV: MCF) (OTCQX: MCFNF) (FRA: DC6) was established by a group of legendary energy entrepreneurs and explorers bringing capital and commitment to strengthening Europe’s energy security through domestic natural gas development.
+MCF Energy Ltd. (TSXV: MCF) (OTCQX: MCFNF) (FRA: DC6) was established by a group of legendary energy entrepreneurs and explorers bringing capital and commitment to strengthening Europe’s energy security through domestic natural gas development.
 Key stakeholders of the company have previously created or led several billion-dollar energy ventures including in Europe.
 They are the leading technical, financial and operational minds to leverage this opportunity.

 The company aims to offer energy security, but why is this such a key issue for Europe right now?

 Russia’s invasion of Ukraine has severely impacted the natural gas supplies of European countries.
 This dire situation has caused real human suffering and cost the countries involved many hundreds of billions of dollars in cost-of-living subsidies and wholesale price regulations.
-One company on a mission to counteract this problem is MCF Energy, an exciting natural gas exploration stock with unique potential.

 Exchange / Symbol